sjvrijn/mf2/JOSS-paper/paper.md

 The ``MF2`` package provides a consistent Python implementation of a collection of these Multi-Fidelity Functions.
-It uses a standard interface that allows for querying single vectors or multiple row-vectors as a single matrix.
+It uses a standard interface that allows for querying single vectors or multiple row-vectors as a single matrix, relying on ``numpy``'s optimized back-end to handle parallelization.
 It also offers a simple factory pattern interface for functions with parameters for e.g. correlation and dimensionality.
 A plot of how these implementations scale can be seen in \autoref{fig:scalability}.